manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 directive that lets you speed up lemmatizing (and therefore indexing) by spending more RAM for, basically, an uncompressed cache of a dictionary.

-Chinese segmentation using ICU is also available.
-It is a much more precise but slower way (compared to n-grams) to segment Chinese documents.
+Chinese segmentation using ICU (http://site.icu-project.org/) is also available.
+It is a much more precise, but a little bit slower way (compared to n-grams) to segment Chinese documents.
-:ref:`charset_table`
-must contain all Chinese characters.
-Documents are first pre-processed by ICU and then the result is processed by the tokenizer and other morphology processors specified in the “morphology” option are applied.
-When documents are processed by ICU, only parts that contain chinese text are segmented, others are left as is.
+:ref:`charset_table` must contain all Chinese characters (you can use alias "cjk").
+In case of "morphology=icu_chinese" documents are first pre-processed by ICU, then the result is processed by the tokenizer (according to your charset_table) and then other morphology processors specified in the "morphology" option are applied.
+When the documents are processed by ICU, only those parts of texts that contain Chinese are passed to ICU for segmentation, others can be modified by other means (different morphologies, charset_table etc.)

 See also
 :ref:`icu_data_dir`